dmzhari/Subdomain-Scanner/README.md

 - Subdomain Scanner Dengan PHP CLI

 ## How To Install??
-- Install Your PHP And Run
+- Install Your PHP And Run Code